jush0147/teti/MISAMINO_INTEGRATION.md

 ## Credits

 - MisaMino bot by misakamm
-- MisaMinoTBP (WebAssembly port) by jush0147
+- MisaMinoTBP (WebAssembly port) by jezevec10
-- Integration developed for TETI by the community
+- Integration developed for TETI by TitanPlayz100 and the contributors